hexatomic/hexatomic.github.io/src/about.md

 architectural decisions, workflow decisions, tooling decisions, etc.

 The right place to document processes and decisions is the documentation of the project itself which is provided here.
+Among other things, the project documentation will therefore serve as a decision log.

 The project documentation is a "living document", i.e., it is constantly added to and changed, and may change in its structure.
 It does not refer to a specific